Arjun6472/Arjun6472/README.md

 ## Fun facts about me
 1.when I was around 8 yrs old I saw Wreck It Ralph and decided I will break into tech in future🦕.
-2.My fav animal is otter🦦
+2.My fav animals are capybara and others🦦